A. The contrast between tongues and prophecy.

 i.
 “How often is a work of God marred and discredited by the folly of men!
 For nature will always, and Satan too, mingle themselves as far as they can in the genuine work of the Spirit, in order to discredit and destroy it.”
 (Clarke)

 d.
-However, the order should always be the order of the living, not of the dead!
+Let all things be done decently and in order: However, the order should always be the order of the living, not of the dead!
 Some have cultivated an atmosphere of gloom and depression among Christians in the name of Let all things be done decently and in order.

 i.
 “Why, brethren, true praise sets the heart ringing its bells, and hanging out its streamers.
 Never hang your flag at half-mast when you praise God; no, run up every colour, let every banner wave in the breeze, and let all the powers and passions of your spirit exult and rejoice in God your Saviour.
 They rejoiced.
 We are really most horribly afraid of being too happy.
 Some Christians think cheerfulness a very dangerous folly, if not a ruinous vice.”
 (Spurgeon)